GAM-team/GAM/wiki/Users-Gmail-Send-As-Signature-Vacation.md

 If you have a current default signature, the API will update that, but if you delete it, it seems that the API will not over-write any of the other signatures, but instead add a new signature called `My signature`.
 If you rename that signature, the API will keep on updating that same signature, and not touch the other signatures.

 ## Display signature
-### Display the information as an indented list of keys and values.
+### Display the signature as an indented list of keys and values.
 ```
 gam <UserTypeEntity> show signature|sig [compact|format|html]
         [primary|default] [verifyonly]